The Children's Channel: Later years

+Demise

 On 3 April 1998, the original pan-European operations of The Children's Channel on Eutelsat's Hot Bird both unexpectedly and silently closed after 14 years.
-Ratings had fallen massively due to competitors Nickelodeon UK, Cartoon Network Europe, Disney Channel UK and Fox Kids UK launching within three years of each other, reducing TCC's viewer share to 0.2% by its closure.
+Ratings had fallen massively due to competitors Nickelodeon UK, Cartoon Network Europe, Disney Channel UK and Fox Kids UK launching within three years of each other.
+These launches had reduced TCC's viewer share to 0.2% by its closure.
 The exodus of teen programmes to Trouble only accelerated its decline.
 Flextech officially stated that it only wished to focus on the teen market, and there were "so many other channels designed for [TCC's former target audience]".
 After the closure, Trouble's hours expanded to start at 7.00am.
 Upon the closure of the pan-regional TCC Europe channel, Cable & Wireless carried the localized TCC Nordic feed for a few months due to the company's anger at the closure of TCC at such short notice.
 On 5 October 1998, it was taken off the service and its slot was filled by Fox Kids.

 However, due to a pre-agreed contract signed some years before to air The Children's Channel in Scandinavia until October 2000, Flextech created an advertisement-free version of TCC known as TCC Nordic to fulfil this requirement to air until 2000 as arranged before finally ceasing transmission.
 As this service was only fulfilling a contractual requirement, it was totally automated and showed exactly the same four weeks of programming on a constant loop where technical difficulties were frequent.
 On 30 September 2000, when the Nordic feed's contract expired, TCC closed entirely, more than two years after the original channel's closure.
 The website stayed running until late 2005.

-Tiny TCC/Living

-On 11 September 1995, The Children's Channel introduced a strand for toddlers and preschoolers called Tiny TCC, which aired every morning from 6.00am until 9.00am.
-This block was then transferred over to UK Living on 3 February 1997 and renamed Tiny Living with its airtimes being changed to 7.00–9.00am on weekdays, and 7.00–10.00am during the weekend.
-Following the unexpected closedown of its original pan-European operations on Eutelsat's Hot Bird on 3 April 1998, and full replacement by then-timeshared channel Trouble the next day, the strand was finally withdrawn on 1 January 2006.